Success Stories

 This grant has helped us afford the ongoing costs for LaLa's care, which are about $800/month due to her many medications and prescription food.
 We lovingly joke that some women are into designer purses; we are into dogs like LaLa.
 Her amazing, resilient spirit and loving nature shine through it all, and she is a friend to everyone she meets!
 LaLa is a Pitty Pawfessor and teaches children about Courage.
 We adore her, to say the least, and we are so grateful to have been awarded funds from The Graham Foundation so we can continue giving LaLa the medications and nutrition she needs to thrive!

-Lester was a 8yr old Shihtzu Mix who was rescued in January 2023 from Long Beach Animal Care Services, on the last possible day before he was killed.
+Lester was an eight year old Shihtzu Mix who was rescued in January 2023 from Long Beach Animal Care Services, on the last possible day before he was killed.
 He was a skinny, snaggletoothed fella whose medical condition was too precarious for adoption at the shelter.
 The shelter vets knew he had something not quite right medically, but they didn't have the ability to perform advanced testing to determine the condition and aim to treat it.
 We took Lester in, not expecting him to become a Forever Foster, but after several months of testing on his heart, we came to learn that he likely did not have much time left.
 Lester has severe Pulmonic Stenosis and he has scary panting/fainting/labored breathing episodes which are managed with ongoing medications for now.
 You'd never guess Lester had any idea of his diagnosis- he was a happy go lucky little guy with a heart of gold.
 Lester enjoyed napping, taking slow strolls (for which he would tap dance with delight before leaving the house), cuddling with his Forever Foster family and getting spiffed up at the groomers.
 He has been an amazing example of living life to the fullest, because we never know how long we have.
 The funds from The Graham Foundation have allowed us to provide Lester with the advanced testing he needed to diagnose his condition and get him on proper medications to manage his health.
 Without grant funds to offset these costs, it would have been nearly impossible for us to take on the costs of Lester's care.
 The Graham Foundation gave Lester 8 glorious months as a Forever Foster.
 He gained his wings on 9/20/2023, during which time, as in his life, he was surrounded by his loving family, including his foster dog sister, Roxy.
 Lester's heart condition may have slowed him down physically, but spiritually, he's an advanced being and knew how to savor every moment of his life.
 A lesson we all benefit from!
 We love you Lester, fly free!

 Lionel's Legacy